c-bruce/forcesConventional/README.md

-Function object for calulating forces and moments on a solid body using conventional approach.
+Function object for calulating forces and moments on a solid or porous body using conventional approach.

 To do:
 - How to read in dict data [DONE]